VonStroheim/thebooking/README.txt

 * **Conditional fields**: fields can be configured to show/hide or being required in consequence of values of other fields.
 * **Validation**: apply the desired validation rule to any text field, if needed.

-#### Zoom meetings
+#### Zoom meetings and Google Meet

-TheBooking integrates with Zoom to automate meetings creation and management for your services.
+TheBooking integrates with Zoom and Google Meet to automate meetings creation and management for your services.

-#### Google Calendar 2-ways integration
+#### Google Calendar 2-ways and 3-ways integration

 Connect your Google Calendar to see all your reservations there and to block available timeslots when busy.
+TheBooking is the **only** plugin that also allows you to **plan the availability directly through Google Calendar** (3-way) without the need to use the plugin backend to define time slots and opening hours.

 #### Locations

-Each service can have one or more **locations** that customer will be able to select during the booking process.
+Each service can have one or more locations that customer will be able to select during the booking process.

 **Google Maps** is also supported.